The park is a haven for people wanting to escape the hustle and bustle of civilization in Orange County, California.

-If you prefer a more active day at the beach but you don’t feel like going on a strenuous hike, you can take the pedestrian and bike trail overlooking the ocean.
+If you prefer a more active day at the beach but don’t feel like going on a strenuous hike, you can take the pedestrian and bike trail running along the cliffs and overlooking the ocean.
 The trail has excellent views of the ocean and the beach below the bluffs.

-As if the beaches and wilderness areas are not enough, the state park extends into the ocean with the Underwater Forest.
+The state park extends into the ocean with the Underwater Forest, as if the beaches and wilderness areas are not enough.
 A 1000-acre kelp forest offering divers amazing views of sea life.